saisuryachandraprasad/test_docs/docs/Knowledge Base/using-global-analyst/workforce-estimation-model-wemo.md

 | 2     | 0.225–0.363    | Marginal confidence |
 | 1     | > 0.363        | Minimal confidence  |

 WEMo is designed not to generate estimates where input data is insufficient or unreliable.
 Some countries therefore do not produce WEMo results.
-A complete list of supported countries is provided in the Available Countries in Global table.
+A complete list of supported countries is provided in the ***Available Countries in Global table***.   ----- cross link TBD